 European Green Activists Training, launched in the fall of 2015, is already on its fourth round.
 Back in 2015, we had identified a need to educate young, Green-minded people on European politics and active citizenship in order to enable them to promote Green values and politics in society.
 With this project, we intend to add the European dimension to existing trainings at the national level, which means debates on current political topics with international guests and workshops about the EU in general.

-The latest edition will start with the ‘Train the Trainers’ meetings for EGAT coordinators in June 2018 and continue with the national trainings in four countries Finland, Malta, Croatia and Czech Republic.
+EGAT 2018-2019 has kicked off, with the national trainings starting in four different countries: Finland, Malta, Croatia and the Czech Republic.
 The trainings offer a great opportunity for Green-minded young people to acquire very practical skills, such as negotiating and networking, and to learn how to impact national and European politics.

 More impact on Europe

 Besides its educational and networking objectives, the aim of the project is to multiply its impact: to share results of the Green activists’ training with other GEF partner foundations; to reach out to more young activists; to have a bigger impact at both the local and European level through alumni strategy; and to motivate participants to conduct or participate in some public activity where they could practice newly gained competences from the training.
 Additionally, the upcoming edition will also integrate the GEF e-learning course Impact Europe in its curriculum.